 Flooding has been a problem along the river for a number of years.
 One homeowner we spoke to, told us that it has been about ten years since he saw things this bad.
 He had installed concrete barriers after the last flood, hoping that it would help divert water in the future.
 The barrier failed, which is leading him to seek other solutions to protect his property in the future.
 Other property owners saw their barn destroyed and it’s contents carried down the river.
 They were out today assessing the damage and trying to figure out a way to begin restoration.

 Officials say that water levels will remain high for a few days, as warmer temperatures continue to cause snow & ice to melt in higher elevations, but they expect most of the flooding to recede over the coming days.
-You can continue to follow this developing story, including seeking help in recovery (or finding ways you can help homeowners clean up following the floods) inside our Facebook group, Our Home Milton-Freewater.
+You can continue to follow this developing story, including seeking help in recovery (or finding ways you can help homeowners clean up following the floods) our Facebook page, Milton-Freewater Local.

 We’ll continue to keep an eye on the situation and bring updates as necessary.